 Apart from the unknown to the general public ancient ruins, Anavra has basically two comparative advantages: Farming and natural environment.
 What are the comparative advantages of Keramion County?
-Although we still didn't finish the research, it seems like farming, agriculture and natural environment.
+Although we still did not finish the research, it seems that the advantages are farming, agriculture, and natural environment.
 They both are "unimportant" villages.
 From first sight, they are not impressive.
 A visitor would easily pass them by, especially if he has already been in the archeological site of Apteron, or in other famous (or not) monuments in Chania County.
-Although the climatic conditions differ from

-Anavra, they have in common the large percentage of sunshine, the mountainous character of the ground, and the rich flora and fauna.
+Although the climatic conditions differ from Anavra, they have in common the large percentage of sunshine, the mountainous character of the ground, and the rich flora and fauna.

-The particular character of a place, the need to exploit the possibilities and the challenges of the environment, develop knowledge, experience, skills and a way of life.
+The particular character of a place, the need to exploit the possibilities and the challenges of the environment, develop knowledge, experience, skills, and a way of life.
 This is called the intangible culture, which accompanies the material one.
-It is visible through techniques for land farming and animal farming, the use and the variety of products, and the celebrations that are always connected to nature, livelihood from the land, religion or prehistory.
+It is visible through techniques for land farming and animal farming, the use and the variety of products, and the celebrations that are always connected to nature, livelihood from the land, religion, or prehistory.
 The rhythmical movement while working, became rhythm for dances, rhythm for music, feeling.

 Another common characteristic of these two communities is the small scale, something that is true for most of the country's residencies.
 Because of this element, the "Kallikratis" law (a law that requires the minimum number of residents to be 2000) makes no sense.
-What Greek village has today population larger than 2000 residents?
+What Greek village today has a population over 2000 residents?
 Small scale and small communities have always been part of our culture.
 I ask to learn: Was it an EU demand?
-No they reply, it's ours the rough and imperfect design, its ours the fundamental failure, it's not somebody else's fault.
+No, they reply.
+The rough and imperfect design is ours; the fundamental failure is ours.
+It is not somebody else's fault.

 What happened then with Anavra?
 In 1998, the "Kapodistrias" law, made an exception for Anavra for several reasons.
 Unfortunately, after the "Kallikratis" law, in 2011, Anavra is now part of the Almiros County and has lost its autonomy.
-As a result, important infrastructure projects are postponed.
-For example the project for district heating for the houses, public buildings and frozen streets in the winter, using animal dung, logging residues, dried leaves and branches.
+As a result, important infrastructure projects have been postponed.
+For example, the project for district heating for the houses, public buildings, and frozen streets in the winter, using animal dung, logging residues, dried leaves, and branches has been put on hold.
 The project has been designed, and it is ready to be applied in order to get a fund for its realization, from the EU.
-But for several reasons, the application is still not sent by the major of Almiros County (because the study of the project cost was not applied on time).
+But for several reasons, the application has still not been sent by the mayor of Almiros County (because the study of the project cost was not applied for in time).